Black Friday sales represent an excellent opportunity to pick up a deal on a bike, with retailers keen to see close out models roll out the door

-Buying a new bike is always going to be an expensive process, but because it’s the end of the season and all the big manufacturers are trying to clear their 2017 stock, there are some pretty amazing deals available.
+Buying a new bike is always going to be an expensive process, but there are some epic deals in the Black Friday sales.

 The Teammachine is the chosen bike of Greg Van Avaermart, and it’s easy to see why.

 BMC’s ACE frame technology makes the bike fast and comfortable.
 Meanwhile the Shimano Tiagra groupset is a bombproof groupset.

 Want higher spec?
 Check out the SLR 01 Ultegra and SLR 02 105